 Ramah is the camping arm of Conservative Judaism.
-With nine overnight camps, five day camps and Ramah programs in Israel, Ramah impacts more than 11,000 campers and staff every summer.
+With ten overnight camps, five day camps and Ramah programs in Israel, Ramah impacts more than 11,000 campers and staff every summer.

 A summer at Ramah is spent immersed in Jewish living – highlighted by dynamic and innovative programming.
 Traditional camp and outdoor activities, including swimming, sports, dance and art, are enhanced by Ramah’s dedication to excellence in informal Jewish education.
 Combining a love for camping with meaningful Jewish experiences, Ramah instills in its campers and staff a love of Judaism, the Jewish people, Israel and the outdoors.